-Child Care Subsidy and Referrals Program - Financial assistance and help finding quality child care
+Child Care Subsidy and Referrals - Financial assistance and help finding quality child care

-Child Care Recruitment and Training Program - Training for new and existing child care providers
+Child Care Recruitment and Training - Training for new and existing child care providers

-Prevention and Intervention Program - Support for middle and high school students and their families
+Prevention and Intervention Program - Behavioral health services for middle and high school students and their families

 - Work in partnership with other community agencies and institutions to better integrate and coordinate services for families, and make them more accessible.